nearform-actions/github-action-check-linked-issues/README.md

 If you enable the `comment` option (enabled by default) we recommend to listen on `pull_request_target` event.
 `pull_request_target` event has write permission to the target repository allowing external forks to create comments.

+The linked issue check will automatically succeed (and any present comment added by this action deleted) if a `no-issue` label is attached to the PR.
+In that case, the `check_skipped` output will also be set to `true`, allowing you to skip subsequent steps in your Github Action, if so desired.

 ### Permissions